Mike Gratton

-Michael ("Mike") Colin Gratton (born 28 November 1954) is a male former elite long distance runner from Canterbury, Kent, England.
+Michael Colin Gratton (born 28 November 1954) is a male former elite long distance runner from England who won the 1983 London Marathon.

-Athletics career
+Biography

-A member of the Kent athletics club Invicta AC, Gratton is a past winner of the London Marathon.
-He won the 1983 London Marathon in a time of 2:09:43, a time which places him 14th on the UK all-time marathon list.
+A member of the Kent athletics club Invicta AC, Gratton finished third behind Hugh Jones in the marathon event at the 1981 AAA Championships.

-He represented England and won a bronze medal in the marathon event (2:12:06), at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England and won a bronze medal in the marathon event (2:12:06), at the 1982 Commonwealth Games in Brisbane, Australia and the following year was the winner of the London Marathon.
+He won the 1983 London Marathon in a time of 2:09:43, a time which places him 14th on the UK all-time marathon list and gave him the title of British marathon champion.

-Personal life

-He now runs a sports holiday company called 2:09 Events.
+Gratton now runs a sports holiday company called 2:09 Events and a running resource website called Coach the Run.
 He has gained a recent following through a well-known online forum on the Runners World website called “Hard Training with Mike Gratton.”